alek3y/dotfiles/README.md

 ### Screen tearing
 If you're facing this issue you should read compton's manual and edit its config file.

+### Screen blanking not working
+Check out [this guide](https://wiki.archlinux.org/index.php/Display_Power_Management_Signaling) and edit the i3 config file accordingly.

+### Brightness not working
+If the brightness control is not working correctly, edit `~/.config/i3blocks/brightness.sh` following [this guide](https://wiki.archlinux.org/index.php/Backlight). \
+I used `xrandr` to make it working for both laptops and desktops, but unfortunately software like *Redshift* will restore the brightness to default. \
+If you want, you can try `xbacklight`.

 ### Battery not working on i3bar
 If you can't see it, and assuming you know desktop computers don't have a battery, you'll have to check `~/.config/i3blocks/battery.sh` to find what's going on.